Mamary Traoré

-Mamary Traoré (born April 29, 1980 in Paris) is a Malian football defender.
+Mamary Traoré (born 29 April 1980) is a Malian football defender.
 He last played for Kalloni F.C. in the Greek Beta Ethniki.

 Career

-Traoré previously played for Grenoble Foot 38 in France's Ligue 2 and Kallithea F.C. in the Greek Beta Ethniki.
+Traoré previously played for Grenoble Foot 38 in the French Ligue 2 and Kallithea F.C. in the Greek Beta Ethniki.

 International career

 He was a member of the Malian national squad at the 2004 African Cup of Nations.